-Please take the time to review the information presented in this handbook.
-The information ranges from specific course selection options and the different academic levels, academic and post-secondary career planning, specialized LCS programs such as the Early College Program, Central Virginia Governor's School (CVGS), National Collegiate Athletic Association (NCAA) eligibility requirements, Virginia Standards of Learning (SOL) information, graduation requirements, promotion and retention guidelines, and grade point average calculation criteria.
-The handbook also includes various policies and procedures.
-Please also be aware that additional procedures and practices may be determined at the individual high school.
+The High School Program of Studies provides academic information that helps plan the course of study for each student.
+The information ranges from course selection options at the different academic levels, academic and post-secondary career planning, specialized LCS programs such as Early College, Central Virginia Governor's School, National Collegiate Athletic Association (NCAA) eligibility requirements, and the STEM Academy.
+Virginia Standards of Learning (SOL) information is included as well as graduation requirements, promotion and retention guidelines, and grade point average calculation criteria.
+Please work collaboratively with your school counselor to develop an academic plan for graduation and career development.